MateuszNaKodach/HeroesOfDomainDrivenDesign.EventSourcing.Ruby/heroesofddd_rails_application/README.md

 You can run the server with test env: `rails server -e test`

+## Claude.ai
+Generate code in one file for LLM context:
+`npx ai-digest --whitespace-removal `

 ## Assumptions:
 - Domain Events do not contain ValueObjects.
 Be